Azure/azure-sdk-for-c/README.md

 VCPKG can be used to download packages sources, headers and build libraries for whatever TRIPLET is set up (platform/architecture).
 VCPKG maintains any installed package inside its own folder, allowing to have multiple vcpkg folder with different dependencies installed on each.
 This is also great because you don't have to install dependencies globally on your system.

 Follow next steps to install VCPKG and have it linked to cmake.
-Follow next steps to install VCPKG and have it linked to cmake.
 The vcpkg repository is checked out at the commit in [vcpkg-commit.txt](https://github.com/Azure/azure-sdk-for-c/blob/master/eng/vcpkg-commit.txt).
 Azure SDK code in this version is known to work at that vcpkg commit.

 ```bash
 # Clone vcpkg: